toilacube/Chat-with-local-LMStudio/README.md

-# Chat with your local LLM from LMStudio
+# Chat with your local Large Language Model

 ## Tech stacks:
 - Angular 18